uldagalihan/university-tweets-sentiment-analysis-model-training/README.md

 Tweets were collected from 14 Turkish universities between 2020 and 2026 using the Twitter/X API and keyword-based queries.
 The collected data reflects student opinions about:

-- Academic life
+- Academic life (Courses and exams)
-- Courses and exams
 - Administrative services
 - Scholarships and student affairs
-- Campus facilities
-- Cafeteria, library, dormitories, and transportation
+- Campus facilities (Cafeteria, library, dormitories, transportation)
 - Complaints, dissatisfaction, praise, and appreciation

-### Query Categories

-To improve coverage and class diversity, data collection included different query groups such as:

-- Strong Negative
-- Strong Positive
-- Academic
-- Administrative
-- Campus
+The sentiment distribution in the organically collected real tweets demonstrates a clear skew toward complaints, yielding roughly **74.9% Negative** and **25.1% Positive** samples.

 ### Dataset Composition